 The political earthquakes of 2016 have upended conventional thinking about the global economy, while ironically brightening the outlook.
 With the expectation that the Trump administration will enact sizable fiscal stimulus, optimism has increased about US and global growth with recent improvements in the US stock indexes, interest rates, and US dollar.
 While IHS Markit believes that the balance of these trends will be moderately positive for global growth, political and policy uncertainties have also increased.

 Knowledge management is increasingly central to the competitive strategies of energy companies, and a key driver of growth, cost optimization, and risk management objectives.
 Competitive advantage in the energy industry will be driven by the ability to access, harness, and utilize knowledge—both internal and external.
-While leveraging knowledge is becoming ever more critical and strategic, companies are also grappling with looming demographic trends such as loss of knowledge through retirement of baby boomers, information overload, inefficiencies such as stove piping of critical content, and protecting information assets.
+Leveraging knowledge is becoming ever more critical and strategic.
+How will companies grapple with looming demographic trends such as loss of knowledge through retirement of baby boomers, information overload, inefficiencies such as stove piping of critical content, and protecting information assets?

 How will the US energy policy change under the Trump administration, and how will these changes influence global energy markets and geopolitics?
 This dinner will cover a range of questions from regulations and infrastructure to federal and global politics.